 The Monroe Doctrine was one of the most influential policies in United States history.
 The question of who wrote the Monroe Doctrine can help to explain the significance of the policy and how it shaped the United States.

 President James Monroe declared the new American foreign policy known as the Monroe Doctrine on December 2nd, 1823 during his seventh annual message to Congress.
-This message is now referred to as the “State of the Union” and typically delivered by the President in person to Congress, though at the time Thomas Jefferson set a precedent for it to be written and delivered to Congress.
+It is now known as the “State of the Union” where the President typically delivers the address orally in person to Congress, though at the time Thomas Jefferson set a precedent for it to be written and delivered to Congress.

 In his message Monroe warned European powers against colonization in the Americas.
 While the United States would respect existing colonies in the Americas, any European attempt to expand would be viewed as “dangerous to our peace and safety.”

-While the Monroe Doctrine surely had noble elements to it concerning the protection of burgeoning Central and South American republics, the primary reason for the policy was the self-interest of the United States.
+Despite its noble elements concerning the protection of burgeoning Central and South American republics, the primary reason for the policy was the self-interest of the United States.
 The doctrine was a warning to any nation that could challenge the eventual supremacy of the US in the western hemisphere.

-Interestingly enough, Monroe’s message was not referred to as a doctrine for several decades after the declaration.
+Interestingly enough, historians did not refer to Monroe’s message as a doctrine until several decades after the declaration.
 Use of the Monroe doctrine varied by President, though it was largely inconsequential throughout most of the nineteenth century.

-The United States was simply too weak to enforce the policy and extend its influence throughout the region at a time referred to as the Era of Good Feelings.
+The United States was simply too weak to enforce the policy and extend its influence throughout the region during the time period referred to as the Era of Good Feelings.

 As US power and influence expanded in the late nineteenth/early twentieth centuries the doctrine morphed to justify intervention in the Americas whenever it was in the United States’ best interests.

-Though the Monroe Doctrine was utilized differently throughout the history of the United States, its impact on US foreign policy cannot be understated.
+Though the Monroe Doctrine was utilized differently throughout the history of the United States, its significance on US foreign policy cannot be understated.

 Who Actually Wrote the Monroe Doctrine?